dg/ftp-deployment/readme.md

 uploaded with extension `.deploytmp` and then quickly renamed.

 An `.htdeployment` file is uploaded to the server, which contains MD5 hashes of all the files and is used for synchronization.
-So the next time you run `deploy.php`, only modified files are uploaded and deleted files are deleted on server (if it is not forbidden by the `allowdelete` directive).
+So the next time you run `deploy`, only modified files are uploaded and deleted files are deleted on server (if it is not forbidden by the `allowdelete` directive).

 Uploaded files can be processed by a preprocessor.
 These rules are predefined in the `CliRunner.php` file: `.css` files